vascokk/NumEr/Readme.md

 Using "helpers" module
 ----------------------

 Since using buffer operations can make the code awkward to read, there is also a helper module - numer\_helpers.erl, wich can be used for prototyping the algorithms.
-WARNING - it is extremely slow and suitable ONLY for prototyping or single operations (do not use this module in iterative algorithms).
-Here is how you can use it:
+WARNING - do not use this module in iterative algorithms (e.g. Machine Learning).
+Use it for prototyping or one-off calculations with big matrices/vectors.
+Here is how:

 ``` erlang
 gemv_2_test()->